zhulik/aiotractive/README.md

 ```

-After connecting you will immidiately receive one `tracker_status` event per owned tracker.
+After connecting you will immediately receive one `tracker_status` event per owned tracker.
 The first event always includes full current status of the tracker including current position, battery level, states of the buzzer, the LED and the live tracking.

 All following events will have the same name, but will only include one of these: either a position, battery info, or a buzzer/LED/live status.